ke0ff/Morse-HID/README.md

-# HM133_DTMF_Adapter
+# Morse_HID_Keyboard
-8051 C code for ICOM HM-133 and HM-151 Microphone DTMF adapter This project allows an HM-133 or HM-151 digital microphone to produce analog DTMF tones and thus connect to an older transciever, or any new transceiver that accepts an analog modulation input.
+TIVA source (C) for the TM4C123GH6PM LaunchPad Converts Morse paddle switch inputs to Morse tones and interprets the characters for key processing by USB-HID interface.
-See http://www.rollanet.org/~joeh/projects/hm133/ for project hardware details.
+See http://www.rollanet.org/~joeh/projects/musb/ for project hardware details.